Pawloland/Restart-to-the-same-OS/bootsequence_variant_skips_os_selection_override_screen/README.md

 19. Navigate to the `Settings` tab and again make sure every checkbox is unchecked.
 20. Click `OK` to close the `Create Task` window and save changes.
 21. If prompted for credentials, enter your credentials for running this task and click `OK`.
 22. You are done 🎉.
-You can now restart your from any place - be it Start Menu, Power Menu, Lock Screen, command prompt, etc. and it will always boot into the same Windows OS on which you initiated the restart.
+You can now restart your computer from any place - be it Start Menu, Power Menu, Lock Screen, command prompt, etc. and it will always boot into the same Windows OS on which you initiated the restart.

 ## How to uninstall: